HenrikJoreteg/human-javascript/ch01 - introduction.md

 1. We send the application code itself to the browser, not the result of running the application code.
 1. The app is rendered entirely on the client.
 We only send the bare minimum HTML we need to tell the browser to run our app.
 Usually just a doctype and a single script tag.
 1. After loading, the client fetches its own data, as data (typically JSON), not as rendered HTML.
-1. The app is loaded once and never does a full page reload while you’re using it.
+1. The app is loaded once and never does a full page reload while you're using it.
 1. The app has and maintains "state" that is cached and maintained separate from the server.

 From now on, when I say "app" or "native HTML5 app" or "browser app" or "client app" within these pages, that is what I'm referring to.

-Here’s more food for thought: once you acknowledge that the browser has state, you really ought to think about how to keep that state up to date and make it a "realtime" application.
+Here's more food for thought: once you acknowledge that the browser has state, you really ought to think about how to keep that state up to date and make it a "realtime" application.
 But I digress.
-Screw it, I’ll digress for a bit.
+Screw it, I'll digress for a bit.
 This is important.

 ## Realtime apps are human apps